 CNC machines are computer-controlled-electro-mechanical devices that can create a shape similar to the uploaded CAD file with tight tolerance.
 Various operations such as milling, turning, tapering, drilling, and all others can be done with a CNC machine.
-Input & Machining instructions are given through the computer, which dictates the tools around the varying axis to create the desired shape.
+Input and machining instructions are given through the computer, which dictates the tools around the varying axes to create the desired shape.

 This article will briefly discuss the advantages of CNC machining, applicable industries, and why it is superior to other manufacturing approaches.

 1. Dimensional Accuracy

 Precision is the key benefit of CNC machining operations.
 It can create complex geometries with high accuracy with minimum manual observation.
 However, the accuracy of parts depends upon the expertise of Operators.
 High-skill operators can achieve very tight tolerance with CNC machining operations.
 While conventional approaches struggle to get 0.004 mm tolerance, CNC machines can get that quickly.